How to Automate WordPress using Python

 print(updated_page)

-The function delete_content() deletes a specific page or post on a WordPress site using the REST API.
+The function delete_content() deletes a specific page on a WordPress site using the REST API.

 # Access the ID of the created post